ashish199912/Api-call/README.md

 # Api call
-api call in android studio in orientation mode (portrait and landscape). different opeartions on single api call in different orientation.
+api call using different orientation mode (portrait and landscape) in android studio . different opeartions on single api call in different orientation.